karideeps/LaunchSchoolCourses/js120/exercises/easy.md

 a dog named Kennedy
 a fish named Chester

+The Animal Shelter has 7 unadopted pets.

 P Hanson has 3 adopted pets.
 B Holmes has 4 adopted pets.
-The Animal shelter has 7 unadopted pets.
 */
 ```